pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled WordPress/local-development.md

-Depending on your role, you may only need a local backend environment, or you may instead prefer a local environment that can run both the backend and front-end.
+Depending on your role, you may only need a local backend environment, or you may instead prefer a local environment that can run both the backend and frontend.
 The following sections outline the steps to set up a local environment for each of these use cases.

 ## Backend Only Setup